Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main task is to achieve and maintain a sustainable compensation of the disease, and this is possible only when using a set of measures:
+The main task is to achieve and maintain stable compensation of the disease, and this is only possible with the use of a set of measures:

 - diet;